 speaker

 Analyst, Mizuho Securities

 Good morning.
 Thank you for taking my question.
-I just wanted to return to CIFOVERY and the growth dynamics there.
-Could you just for us paint a picture of where we are today in terms of prescribing of CIFOVERY and perhaps just the complement inhibitor class?
-Should we expect that the growth outlook is more of a slow and steady grind?
-Or do you think that there is still a possibility for some sort of inflection, some meaningful inflection as we think about the total commercial potential of not only CIFOVERY but the class overall?
+I just wanted to return to syphovory and the growth dynamics there, could you just for us paint a picture of where we are today in terms of prescribing of syphovory and perhaps just the complement inhibitor class.
+Should we expect that the growth outlook is more of a slow and steady grind or do you think that there is still a possibility for some sort of inflection, some meaningful inflection as we think about, you know, the total commercial potential of not only syphobry, but the class overall.
 Thanks.

+speaker